 According to the GHG Protocol’s Scope 3 standard (page 62): "Scope 1, Scope 2, and Scope 3 inventories include only emissions, not removals.
 Any removals (e.g., biological GHG sequestration) may be reported separately from the scopes".
 In accordance with this approach, we ask that in your CDP response you report emissions as gross figures, without reductions or sequestration taken into account.
 This applies whether the CO2 remains within the consolidation boundary or has been transferred outside it.
 This information can be included in the "Further information" fields in the questionnaire.
 Please note that this information will not be scored, but it will be made visible to investors and other data users viewing the response.

 Equally, removals should not be reported as emissions reduction activities because question CC3.3 refers to activities that reduce the company’s Scope 1, Scope 2 or Scope 3 emissions which, again, do not account for removals.

 However, if the sequestration has led to the origination of offset credits, these can be reported in answer to CC13.2 and may be eligible for points.

-You will be required to save the introduction section for supply chain, ticking the appropriate boxes to copy over your existing response(s), complete the then proceed to submit.
+You will be required to save the Introduction for supply chain, ticking the appropriate boxes to copy over your existing response(s), complete the then proceed to submit.

 Please do note the earlier deadline of 30 June 2016 for the investor-led programs, though your supply chain response may be submitted up to 28 July 2016.